kmcelwee/fsi-web-scraping-seminar/seminar-1/tweepy.md

 tweet.text
 ```

 And there you go!
 You should see the text from a tweet from NASA.
-What
-do you notice about how the text is formatted?
+**What do you notice about how the text is formatted?**

 # Scrape a profile

+If you need to scrape a profile, you are limited to the latest 3200 tweets.
+If you've set up th API (and placed it into the variable `api`) you can
+easily run the following code and get the latest 3200 tweets exported to
+a CSV.

 ```python
 def get_all_tweets(screen_name):